What is ribavirin?

 Where can I find more information about ribavirin?

-- Recommendations on the HIV-related uses of ribavirin, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of ribavirin, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-- Recommendations on the HIV-related uses of ribavirin, from the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Diseases and the Infectious Diseases Society of America
+- Recommendations on the HIV-related uses of ribavirin, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C.

-- This Patient Version drug summary is based on the following FDA label(s): Capsule, liquid; Tablet (film coated).
-The Patient Counseling Information section of the label includes information for people taking ribavirin.
+- This Patient Version drug summary is based on the following FDA label(s): Capsule; Tablet (film coated).
+The Medication Guide includes information for people taking ribavirin.